 Alex Goldstein: Yeah...
 There was a lot of different types of deals that were in the works at that point, but the long and the short of it is that the winners were just not enough to carry the losers in a way that was able to unwind in an orderly fashion...
 And by the time the properties were completed or zoning was done, the values were just down so much.
 We got a lot of deals that were just kind of flat, and some of them were way down.

 Joe Fairless: Best ever way you like to give back?

-Joe Fairless: And how can the Best Ever listeners get in touch with you?
+Joe Fairless: Best ever way the Best Ever listeners can get in touch with you?

 Thanks for being on the show.
 I hope you have a best ever day, and we'll talk to you soon.

 Alex Goldstein: Thank you so much.